Representation Theory of Finite Groups: Maschke's Theorem

 For the converse let $char(k)\mid |G|$.
 We take the regular representation $V=k[G]$.
 Consider $W=\left\{\sum_{g\in G}\alpha_gg\mid \sum\alpha_g=0\right\}$.
-We claim that $W$ is $G$-invariant but it has no $G$-invariant compliment. \end{proof} \begin{remark} In the proof of Maschke's theorem one can start with a symmetric bilinear form and apply the trick of averaging to it.
-In that case the compliment will be the orthogonal subspace.
-Conceptually I like that proof better however it requires familiarity with bilinear form to be able to appreciate that proof.
-Later we will do that in some other context. \end{remark}
+We claim that $W$ is $G$-invariant but it has no $G$-invariant complement.
+This requires a bit of effort and we leave it to an interested reader to either work out herself or look up some textbook. \end{proof} \begin{remark} In the proof of Maschke's theorem, one can start with a symmetric bilinear form and apply the trick of averaging to it.
+In that case, the complement will be the orthogonal subspace.
+Conceptually, I like that proof better however it requires familiarity with the bilinear form to be able to appreciate that proof.
+Later we will do that in some other context.
+An enthusiastic reader can work out the exercise below. \end{remark}

-\begin{proof}[{\bf Proof of the Proposition (Complete Reducibility)}] Let $\rho\colon G\rightarrow GL(V)$ be a representation.
+\begin{proof}[{\bf Proof of the Proposition (Complete Reducibility)}] Let $\rho\colon G\rightarrow \GL(V)$ be a representation.
 We use induction on the dimension of $V$ to prove this result.
 Let $\dim(V)=1$.
 It is easy to verify that one-dimensional representation is always irreducible.
 Let $V$ be of dimension $n\geq 2$.
 If $V$ is irreducible we have nothing to prove.
 So we may assume $V$ has a $G$-invariant proper subspace, say $W$ with $1\leq \dim(W)\leq n-1$.
-By Maschke's Theorem we can write $V=W\oplus W'$ where $W'$ is also $G$-invariant.
-But now $\dim(W)$ and $\dim(W')$ bot are less than $n$.
-By induction hypothesis they can be written as direct sum of irreducible representations.
+By Maschke's Theorem, we can write $V=W\oplus W'$ where $W'$ is also $G$-invariant.
+But now $\dim(W)$ and $\dim(W')$ both are less than $n$.
+By the induction hypothesis, they can be written as a direct sum of irreducible representations.
 This proves the proposition. \end{proof}